 That's why it's so important for our kids to find books.
 Because I too have books that I go back to when things are stressful.
 It's just like, I need my old friends between the pages.
-Thank you guys so much for coming in and talking to us, truly provide great services for our kids.
+Thank you guys so much for coming in and talking to us.
+You truly provide great services for our kids.
 And I hope that parents will take advantage of what's out there.
 And I hope that kids will take advantage.
-Go talk to your library, librarians, I mean.
+Go talk to your librarians!